 The Company will continue to invest in its core clearing and technology services to ensure it remains competitive and continues to offer innovative and cost-effective clearing services for Clearing Members.
-Key initiatives in this regard include the planned delivery of value at risk (VaR) margining and potential introduction of realised variation margin (RVM) margining.
+The Company is assessing its longer-term strategy and is considering opportunities to redevelop its clearing services in concert with commencing preparations for replacing its clearing platform later this decade.